 First things first – keep an eye on your email inbox.
 This is where your offer letter will arrive.
 Your offer letter is your official documentation to study with CSU.

 Your offer letter will contain your CSU login and password.
 Depending on whether you applied directly or via UAC/VTAC, your username will either be a CSU ID number or your UAC/VTAC student number.

-Once you have your offer, jump online and active your login.
+Once you have your offer, jump online and activate your login.

 Once you’ve activated your offer, you’ll be prompted to create a new password.

 *Keep a record of your CSU login and new password.
 You’ll need to it accept your offer!

 Important: Be aware of your offer deadline.
 If you miss the deadline, your offer will lapse and you may not be able to study with CSU in the session you were hoping to.

 To accept your offer to study with CSU, log in using the CSU login and password you created in the previous step.